HSLdevcom/digitransit-site/src/pages/en/developers/index.md

 needed.
 Digitransit platform provides these tools.

 ## Registration
-The use of the APIs requires registration and use of API keys.
-[Here's more information](api-registration).
+Use of the APIs requires [registration and API keys](api-registration).

 ## Licensing
 The source code of the platform is dual-licensed under the EUPL v1.2 and AGPLv3 licenses.